-Do you remember how you felt when you woke up on Friday, 8th May 2015, the morning after the election?
+Do you remember how you felt when you woke how to make essay longer up on Friday, 8th May 2015, the morning after the election?
 Which emotions, and what specifically made you feel these?
 Hang onto these thoughts.

 I want to make it easier for everyone to chip away at the dictating ideology.
 To mobilise online in a way that might mean 5 minutes a day for the next 5 years can make some change.
 To create a toolkit of everyday activism, small but meaningful positive actions where the system meets our lives.
 To join up with all the other brilliant initiatives that other people are starting.